-6.120 Bell Green is designated as an out-of-centre retail park.
-The Council has assessed the need/impact of further development of retail on this site and will not grant planning permission for further retail and non food retail development on Bell Green beyond a maximum of 16,110 sq.m (106).
-The Retail Capacity Study identifies that the projected increased in convenience floorspace up to 2026 within the borough should be directed towards town centres in the first instance in accordance with the sequential approach (107).
-The study also finds that adequate sites elsewhere within the borough and in particular within the Major and District Town Centres are available to support additional comparison goods floorspace to 2026.
+6.123 Bell Green is designated as an out-of-centre retail park.
+The Council has assessed the need/impact of further development of retail on this site and will not grant planning permission for further retail and non food retail development on Bell Green beyond a maximum of 16,110 square metres.(102) The Retail Capacity Study identifies that the projected increased in convenience floorspace up to 2026 within the borough should be directed towards town centres in the first instance in accordance with the sequential approach.(103) The study also finds that adequate sites elsewhere within the borough and in particular within the Major and District town centres are available to support additional comparison goods floorspace to 2026.